prabud0401/VisionHub/README.md

 2.  **Set up Firebase Client-Side Keys:**
     - Go to your Firebase Project Settings > General.
     - Under "Your apps," find your web app.
+If one doesn't exist, create one.
     - Under "SDK setup and configuration," select "Config."
     - Copy the configuration values into your `.env` file like this: